dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 **This version is only compatible with Home Assistant version 0.107 or newer, please make sure you are at least curring 0.107.**

+**This version needs Swipe Card so download that in HACS.
+Go to HACS -> Plugins -> Search for "Swipe Card" and install it!**

 **From HA 0.107 there is a new function to make multiple dashboards.
 Dwains Theme will be installed as a individual dashboard.
 You need to configure Dwains Theme as default dashboard on each device in your household.
 You can do this by going to Configuration -> Lovelace Dashboards -> Click on Dwains Theme and click on Set as Default on this device.**